-Location55 Westminster Bridge Rd, Camberwell, Greater London SE1 7, UK
+Location55 Westminster Bridge Rd, Camberwell, Greater London SE1 7, United Kingdom

 From the architect.
 CAFOD’s (Catholic Agency for Overseas Development) new headquarters adjacent to Pugin's listed St George's Cathedral in Southwark has been designed to be an exemplar of sustainable workplace design.
 The building was conceived to be intrinsically sustainable by balancing the three criteria that together comprise sustainable development: